FOI-Bioinformatics/nanometa_live/README.md

 Version beta 0.0.1

+To quick start, go to INSTALL and then USE and follow the tutorial.

 ## INTRODUCTION

 Nanometa Live is a tool for performing real-time analysis of metagenomic samples sequenced with an Oxford Nanopore.
 The program consists of a  backend pipeline that processes the files and a frontend graphical user interface (GUI) that displays the data.
 The analysis can commence as soon as the Nanopore basecaller starts producing batch files, and there is no need to wait for the sequencing to finish.
 The GUI displays an overview of the total species composition of the sample, as well as the prescence/abundance of a set of pre-defined species (pathogens), which are determined by the user.
 Both the backend and the GUI updates at user-set intervals, allowing data to be displayed in real-time as it is produced by the Nanopore.